Merith-TK/devdocs_webapp_kotlin/README.md

-I have utilized this guys source example template to make a kotlin version of the Website https://devdocs.io THIS WILL NOT BE OFFICIALLY SUPPORTED as it will use a webveiw, not truely offline I know, but it will do.

 # WARNING!
-### THIS APP HAS ONLY BEEN OFFICIALLY TESTED ON ANDROID 8 OREO, IF IT WORKS ON YOUR VERSION OF ANDROID, SUBMIT A "Issue" SO THAT I CAN ADD THE VERSIONS TESTED
+_THIS APP HAS ONLY BEEN OFFICIALLY TESTED ON ANDROID 8 OREO, IF IT WORKS ON YOUR VERSION OF ANDROID, SUBMIT A "Issue" SO THAT I CAN ADD THE VERSIONS TESTED_

+I do not know why, but it doesn't work offline for Android 9/pie.
+Will look into this

 ## IF YOU HAVE ISSUES WITH GRADLE
 	Go to the cloned repo, and delete `.idea` and `.gradle` and let Android-Studio rebuild these directories,